 BV is usually treated with a course of antibiotics taken as tablets or applied into your vagina as a cream or gel.
 You will need to take the full course of antibiotics, even if symptoms go away before the end of the course.
 Stopping treatment early may increase the risk of the infection coming back.

 BV can reoccur with sexual contact, so avoid sexual activity until you have finished your antibiotics and your symptoms have gone.
+Research shows that when a male partner is also treated, it may prevent the infection coming back.

 What you can do